Welcome map posted outside of Walker’s Country Market

 When spooked out guests hear noises in the middle of the night they call down to the front desk.
 The concierge assures them “Oh not to worry, Mrs. Brown, it’s only the resident ghost”.
 Charmed and armed with a ghost story, they enjoy the remainder of their stay.
 How would this same response go over at a Best Western?

 While sitting in the pub I overhear a grandfather asking a wee one whether she’d like to leave her leftover chips for the ghost.
 The fabled ghost is thought to be Canadian soldier Swayze, killed at the Inn in 1813.
 Instead of joining his fellow soldiers in battle the story goes that romantic Swayze stayed behind to meet his beloved for a tryst at the inn.
-If his first name was Patrick and he communicates to his lover through a psychic and/or assists her in pottery making then we know where the story for Ghost originated.
+If his first name was Patrick and he communicates with his lover through a psychic and/or assists her in pottery making then we know where the screenplay for Ghost originated.

 Over in the captain’s room I lie in wait for a spooky visit.
 Is this the room where Swayze and his lover had their pre-murder rendezvous?
 If it is, they aren’t ready to chat about it just yet.
 Disappointed the ghosts haven’t communicated with me, I fall into a dreamless slumber.